 ]]>

-The post What Does an Esthetician Do? appeared first on Cosmetology School & Beauty School in Texas - 17³Ô¹ÏÔÚÏß.
+The post What Is an Esthetician?
+A Complete Guide to This Skincare Career appeared first on Cosmetology School & Beauty School in Texas - 17³Ô¹ÏÔÚÏß.

 ]]>

-An esthetician is a licensed professional trained to care for and improve the skin, helping people with concerns like acne, dryness, aging, and uneven skin tone.
-Estheticians may also provide additional services depending on your location.
+An esthetician is a licensed skincare professional trained to care for and improve the health and appearance of the skin.
+Estheticians perform treatments like facials, chemical peels, waxing, and skin analysis, helping clients address concerns such as acne, aging, dryness, and uneven skin tone.
+The specific services an esthetician can offer depend on state licensing requirements.

-In this guide, ·É±ð’l±ô answer common questions such as:
+In this guide, we’ll answer common questions such as:

 • What do estheticians do?